Rich-Too/My-Wiki/docs/RL/01Intro.md

   - Future reward is less valuable than present reward.
   - $R_{t+1}$ should be given less weight than $R_t$.
   - $U_t=R_t+\gamma\cdot R_{t+1}+\gamma^2\cdot R_{t+2}+\gamma^3\cdot R_{t+3}+\cdots $
+- Episode
+  - An episode is usually assumed to be a finite trajectory.

 - Value Function for MRP

 $$